Fighting the Works of the Flesh: Selfish Ambitions

 Just because we want something, doesn’t mean we should have it or even strive for it.
 What is the point of selfishly acquiring more power, money and prestige when God says that there will come a time when people will throw their money in the streets and that these things can be a stumbling block to what is really important (Matthew 19:24)?

-Strategies to combat selfish ambition
+Strategies to overcome selfish ambition

 1. Purpose to be characterized as a “giver” rather than a “getter.”